 What is a good churn rate for my industry?

 Churn rates are generally around 3-7% but vary widely across industries and company types (B2B vs. B2C).
 Our benchmark report can give you an idea of how your churn rate compares to your peers.

 You could choose to measure churn over any time period—monthly, quarterly, annually, etc. It can be time-consuming to constantly measure churn on your own, though.
 Look for a subscription billing management platform that helps you calculate churn rates.

 You could create your own spreadsheets to track churn, but it’s easier to go with an existing option—there’s no need to reinvent the wheel.
 Recurly, for example, comes with an Analytics Dashboard that gives you a high-level snapshot of your subscriber base and churn rate.

 Should I measure churn or retention?

-Retention is 100% - (churn rate), so if your churn rate is 6%, your retention rate is 94%.
-The choice between reporting retention rate or churn rate (or both) simply depends on how you want your company to be perceived.
+Retention is 100% – your churn percentage.
+So if your churn rate is 6%, your retention rate is 94%.
+The choice between reporting retention rate or churn rate (or both) depends on how you want your company to be perceived.